cybrneon/head-md-future-of-drawing/process/readme.md

 I started researching the subject of everyday stress, stress in general, chronic stress, its reaction on the body.
 I also red people's questions and answers on Reddit for when people ask about how can they manage stress, in which people usually detail their stress relief methods to others.
 Then, I looked at alternative drawing techniques, to tackle everyday stress.

-So here are some drawing techniques and how they help.
-Some different and more expressive with the body than others.

 ## Drawing Experiences
 ### Unusual Drawing Experiences
 - Drawing with your hands in the air